-Depreciation is calculated on the following bases, on unadjusted asset values and remaining useful life balances held as at the beginning of the Financial Year (1st April), with the exception of Council Dwellings which are valued annually on the 1st April :
+Depreciation is calculated on the following bases, on unadjusted asset values and remaining useful life balances held as at the beginning of the Financial Year (1st April), with the exception of Council Dwellings which are valued annually on the 1st April:

-- Dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the Valuer (usually 60 years) - Vehicles, plant, furniture and equipment straight-line allocation over the useful life of the asset (usually between 3 and 20 years). - Infrastructure straight-line allocation over 40 years.
+- Dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the Valuer (this can range from between 5 and 100 years) - Vehicles, plant, furniture and equipment straight-line allocation over the useful life of the asset (usually between 3 and 20 years). - Infrastructure straight-line allocation over 40 years.